Symptoms and Signs of Stoner Stomach

 • Endoscopy

 CHS is connected with marijuana use, so the only true “cure” is to stop using marijuana products.
-Though the side effects and symptoms of CHS may last a few weeks, they will subside eventually.
+Though CHS’s side effects and symptoms may last for weeks, they typically subside with cessation of marijuana use.

 Image